tecnolgd/C-BASED-QUIZ-GAME-CLI/README.md

 # QUIZZO  GAMING CONSOLE
-  a user friendly quiz gaming console by c programming language
+  A user friendly quiz gaming console by c programming language
 ## DESCRIPTION
 ## FEATURES
 ## HOW TO USE?